 The second purpose is to study donors who have HIV infection but whose immune systems seem to have controlled the virus without treatment so that it is difficult to detect any HIV virus in the body.
 Finding out how these people control the virus could help develop new treatments or vaccines against HIV.

-You are being asked to participate in this research study because you have already participated as a case participant in the larger research study, and you have either (1) recently become infected with HIV or (2) have an HIV infection but with a very low or undetectable amount of HIV virus in your body.
+You are being invited to participate in this research study because you have already participated as a case participant in the larger research study, and you have either (1) recently become infected with HIV or (2) have an HIV infection but with a very low or undetectable amount of HIV virus in your body.

 What will happen if you participate in this study?